whitneyharper/whitneyharper/README.md

 ### Hi there 👋

 I am currently self-learning programming!
 My goal is to become a backend developer.
-I'm currently learning Express framework and soon will be moving onto databases.
+I'm currently learning the Express framework and soon will be moving onto databases.
 I've done some small projects to pratice what I have learned.
 Please feel free to view and leave comments.
 Any advice and critque is welcome to help me become a better developer.

 <!--